aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br />
 <br />
 <br />
-## Ready made PCB

-There are more PCBs available to all who donate or sponsor my work.
-Is quite simple, simply click on any of sponsor buttons at the top, left side bar or at the bottom.
-The minimum amount to access the private repositories with PCB design files is 50 USD/month.
-Alternativly the reader can opt to be [patreon](http://www.patreon.com/ldad).

 ### Buy a custom made PCB
 Is possible to own or licence any of the PCB designs publicly available here.
 Order custom made, design and assembled PCBs according to the byer specifiations.